nacisimsek/nacisimsek.blowfish/content/posts/20240509-hadoop-deploy/index.md

 > Normally in commercial systems, the master node should not be using as a DataNode, but here in this cluster, for testing purposes, we deployed the master node is also one of the DataNode.

 ### Port 8088: YARN ResourceManager Web UI

+You can access the YARN resource manager web UI from your browser: [http://localhost:8088/](http://localhost:8088/ "http://localhost:8088/")

 ![1715444278531](image/index/1715444278531.png)